timescale/docs/install/installation-kubernetes.md

 </highlight>

-## Install the TimescaleDB using Helm chart
+## Install TimescaleDB using a Helm chart
 Before you install the TimescaleDB Helm chart, you need to configure these settings in the `values.yaml` configuration file:
 *   Credentials for the superuser, admin, and other users